Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Abstract

 \section{Abstract}

-A singular foliation $\mathcal{F}$ on a complete Riemannian manifold $M$ is called Singular Riemannian foliation (SRF for short) if its leaves are locally equidistant, e.g., the partition of $M$ into orbits of an isometric action.
-In this paper, we investigate variational problems in compact Riemannian manifolds equipped with SRF with special properties, e.g. isoparametric foliations, SRF on fibers bundles with Sasaki metric, and orbit-like foliations.
-More precisely, we prove two results analogous to Palais' Principle of Symmetric Criticality, one is a general principle for $\mathcal{F}$-symmetric operators on the Hilbert space $W^{1,2}(M)$, the other one is for $\mathcal{F}$-symmetric integral operators on the Banach spaces $W^{1,p}(M)$.
-These results together with a $\mathcal{F}$-version of Rellich–-Kondrachov--Hebey--Vaugon Embedding Theorem allow us to circumvent difficulties with Sobolev's critical exponents when considering applications of Calculus of Variations to find solutions to PDEs.
-To exemplify this we prove the existence of weak solutions to a class of variational problems which includes $p$-Kirschoff problems.
+A singular foliation $\mathcal{F}$ on a complete Riemannian manifold $M$ is called Singular Riemannian foliation (SRF for short) if its leaves are locally equidistant, e.g., the partition of $M$ into the orbits of a Lie group action by isometries.
+In this paper, we investigate variational problems in compact Riemannian manifolds equipped with SRFs with special properties, which we name as AVP.
+Examples of such SRFs being considered include isoparametric foliations, SRFs on Euclidean fiber bundles, and the partition of $M$ into the orbits of a Lie group acting by isometries.
+More precisely, we prove an analog to Palais' Principle of Symmetric Criticality for $\mathcal{F}$-symmetric integral operators on the Banach spaces $W^{1,p}(M)$.
+This result together with a version of the Rellich–-Kondrachov--Hebey--Vaugon Embedding Theorem for $\mathcal{F}$-basic Sobolev functions allows us to circumvent difficulties with Sobolev's critical exponents when considering applications of techniques from Calculus of Variations to find solutions to PDEs.
+To exemplify this, we prove the existence of countably infinite many weak solutions to a class of variational problems, which includes $p$-Kirchhoff problems for manifolds equipped with AVP.